 We have a huge chicken coop….no I mean, a huge chicken palace.
 There’s a nesting area with roosts, boxes and a window.
 Then there’s a covered area with lots of roosting spots.
 This is where we keep the grain and water.
 Attached to this is a huge fenced yard.
 We also have a separate yard that we can be accessed from the main nesting area.
-We can close this off if we have young hens we want to get outside.
 With all this, we still often open the main gates and let the chickens roam to their heart’s content.
 The chickens love it when we open the gates.
 For me….letting them free range has the Good, the Bad, and the Ugly!

 - I love watching them run around.
 They are so funny to watch them nip at this blade of grass, scratch a little and peck in the soil for a little yummy morsel.
 When they find a treat, the hens make this clucking sound letting the others know, “Hey, I found something!”
 The others all come running.

 - Their yolks turn really deep yellow to orange color.
 The more varied their diet, the deeper the color of their eggs.
 I’m a believer of a variety of foods (for chickens and people) the healthier.

 - They are great gardeners!
 The chickens love to scratch around the base of my established perennials and fruit trees.
 Sometimes it looks like someone pulled all the weeds and it is freshly raked!

 - They leave little “presents” wherever they roam.
 These presents help supplement the soil.

 - We live in a very rural area.
 Letting them roam means they are unprotected from predators.
 Our dogs often keep other animals at bay, but we have lost more than a couple of chickens to coyotes, stray dogs, bear, and even crow (our younger chicks.)